mskec/cookbook.mskec.com/recipes/bread.md

 * 10g salt

 ## Instructions
-* dissolve fresh yeast in tepid water
+Dissolve fresh yeast in tepid water

 ### Mixing
 * In a mixing container